 Here are some examples of ways to thank interviewers for their time:

-- “Thank you for taking the time to meet with me.”
+| Simple | – “Thank you for taking the time to meet with me.” – “I appreciate the opportunity to interview for the [Job Title] position.” |

-- “Thank you for the interview on [date].
-I enjoyed learning more about [company name] and the [job title] role.”
+| Personalized | – “Thank you for the interview on [Date].
+I enjoyed learning more about [Company] and the [Job Title] role.” |

-- “Thank you for the insightful conversation about [specific topic].
-It further solidified my interest in the [Job Title] position.”
+| Appreciative | – “Thank you for the insightful conversation about [Topic].
+It strengthened my interest in the [Job Title] position.” – “I’m grateful for the chance to speak with [Company] about how my experience in [Field] can contribute.” |

 4. Express interest in what you learned